lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 Proxy server: act as a channel between a user and the internet. (improved security, privacy; access to blocked resources; cache data to speed up request; control of internet usage)

 CAP theorem: It formalizes the tradeoff between consistenct and availability when there's a partition.

+PACELC theorem: states the following about a system that replicates data
+* if statement: if there's a partition, a distributed system can trade off between availability and consistency.
+(CAP theorem)
+* else statement: if there's no partition, the system can trade off between latency and consistency.
+* Examples of a PC/EC system include BigTable and HBase.
+They'll always choose consistency, giving up abailability and lower latency.
+* Example of a PA/EL system include Dynamo and Cassandra.
+They choose availability over consistency when a partition occurs.
+Otherwise, they choose lower latency.
+* Example of PA/EC system include MongoDB, in the case of partition, it chooses availability, but otherwise guarantees consistency.

 Redundancy and replication